william-h-oliver/fuzzycat/doc/howitworks.md

 ### A similarity matrix for clusters

 With this table of clustering information, FuzzyCat first computes a matrix of Jaccard indices calculated for every pair of clusters.
-For two clusters, the Jaccard index is their intersection divided by their union &mdash; which for the first two clusters in the table above is 0 (as they do not intersect), but for the first and third clusters it is :math:`16/17 \approx 0.94`.
+For two clusters, the Jaccard index is their intersection divided by their union -- which for the first two clusters in the table above is 0 (as they do not intersect), but for the first and third clusters it is :math:`16/17 \approx 0.94`.
 As such, the Jaccard index matrix for our problem looks like...

 <p align="center">
   <img src="https://raw.githubusercontent.com/william-h-oliver/fuzzycat/main/images/howitworks/k_means_jaccard_matrix.png" alt="Jaccard index matrix computed by FuzzyCat."/>
 </p>

-This matrix is symmetric and the elements of the main diagonal are trivially equal to 1, so in reality FuzzyCat only actually computes the upper right (or equivalently, lower left) $n(n - 1)/2$ elements of this matrix.
+This matrix is symmetric and the elements of the main diagonal are trivially equal to 1, so in reality FuzzyCat only actually computes the upper right (or equivalently, lower left) :math:`n(n - 1)/2` elements of this matrix.

 ### Finding a representation of the fuzzy clustering structure